Adapting your home: Access into and around your home

 Equipment hire

-If your need is short term it may be cost effective to hire equipment.
+If your need is short-term, it may be cost effective to hire equipment.

-Mobility Hire for example is a national source for mobility and assistive equipment on hire or purchase.
-They offer short or long term rental solutions to meet most requirements – equipment ranges from wheelchairs to bathroom aids.
+Mobility Hire is a national source for mobility and assistive equipment on hire or purchase.
+They offer short or long-term rental solutions to meet most requirements and equipment ranges from bathroom aids to wheelchairs.

-If the equipment is required for a holiday it is advisable to look for a supplier near to your destination – they will be able to respond to any issues such as a breakdown / breakage.
+If the equipment is required for a holiday, it is advisable to look for a supplier near to your destination as they will be able to respond to any issues such as a breakdown/breakage.

 Community equipment store loan